VoronDesign/VoronUsers/printer_mods/yeri/V1_3Z/README.md

 This has been tested with an BTT MOT-EXP board on a BTT SKR 1.4 as an inexpensive alternative to a complete board swap.

+**NOTE:** DXF files have been provided with updated motor locations, however the 250 DXF has not been verified.
+It should be correct but please verify the measurements if you have a 250 build

 ![](./images/final_installation_view.jpg)
 &nbsp;
 ## BOM: